-This is the last stage of the initiation step before starting the return step.
-After eliminating the best villain in the atonement of the father, surviving the apotheosis, and finally overcoming his own greatest challenge, the hero is finally gets his reward.
-The hero achieves his reward in a new state as a better and stronger person.
-The reward here may come in a various forms, but whatever the treasure is it will help him in returning to his ordinary life.
-Often mentioned celebration after the final fight, but the hero needs to rush preparing for his return.
+This is the ^{last} stage of the initiation step before starting the return step.
+After eliminating the best villain in the atonement of the father, surviving the apotheosis, and finally overcoming his own greatest challenge, the hero traditionally is for finding The hero achieves his reward in a new state as a better and stronger person.
+The reward here may come in a various fo returning to his rms, but whatever the treasure is it will help him in ordinary life. (ften mentioned celebration after the final fight, but the hero needs to rush preparing for his return.

-Campbell (2004) mentioned the ultimate boon is the miraculous energy of the thunder bolts of Zeus, Yahweh, and the Supreme Buddha, the fertility of the rain of Viracocha, the virtue announced by the bell rung in the Mass at the consecration, and the light of the ultimate illumination of the saint and sage.
+Campbell (2004) mentioned the ultimate boon is the miraculous energy of the thunder bolts of Zeus, Yahweh, and the Supreme Buddha, the fertility of the rain of Viracocha, the virtue Leagues under the Sea and also the human life consecration, and the light of the ultimate illumination of the saint and sage.
 The Reward is the achievement of the goal of the quest.
 Campbell calls this reward the ultimate boon.
-In a sequence, all the previous steps serve to prepare and purify the person for this step, since in many myths the boon is something transcendent like the elixir of life itself, or a plant that supplies immortality, or the Holy Grail.
+In a sequence, all the previous steps serve to prepare and purify the person for this step, since in many myths the boon is something transcendent like the clixir of life itself, or ^a plant that supplies immortality, or the Holy Grail.